hashicorp/packer/website/source/docs/builders/amazon-instance.html.markdown

   described above.
 Note that if this is specified, you must omit the security_group_id.

+* `spot_price` (string) - The maximum hourly price to launch a spot instance to create the AMI.
+It is a type of instances that EC2 starts when the maximum price that you specify exceeds the current spot price.
+Spot price will be updated based on available spot instance capacity and current spot Instance requests.
+It may save you some costs.
+For example, it takes only "0.001" to launch a spot "m3.medium" instance while "0.07" needed for on-demand.

 * `ssh_port` (integer) - The port that SSH will be available on.
 This defaults to port 22.